nickjoven/blog/public/big-o-notation.md

 ## Exponential: O(2<sup>n</sup>) & Factorial: O(n!)

-These are rare, but not nonexistent.
+These are rare, but they're out there.
 Recursive algorithms like the [Power set algorithm](https://en.wikipedia.org/wiki/Power_set) and [Heap's Algorithm](https://en.wikipedia.org/wiki/Heap%27s_algorithm) use exponential and  factorial time, respectively.
 The mathematics contribute to the time complexity, and I am mediocre at best at math (failed 4 semesters of trigonometry), so take anything I say here with a chunk of salt...

 You can tell that an algorithm requires factorial time if it involves generating *all possible combinations* or *permutations* of a set of inputs.
 How many ways can you rearrange the string *"abc"*?
 The answer, 27, is 3!, or 3 factorial, or 3 * 3 * 3.